-The chicken needs to sit in the marinade for 2 hours.
+To make this recipe for Tandoori Chicken Thighs with Saffron Rice, the chicken needs to sit in the marinade for 2 hours.
 I actually left mine overnight and it turned out just fine.
 Do whichever one works for you.

 To make the marinade, combine the Greek yogurt, onion, ginger, cumin, cayenne pepper, tumeric, and garlic in a large bowl.